CS 450 / 550 -- Introduction to Computer Graphics

 Zoom-room: Zoom

-Above all, know that I am here to help you.
+Above all, know that I am here to help you!

-Prof. Bailey's Help Hours
+Prof. Bailey's Office Hours

 or, anytime my office door is open